Technology · Customer Experience

 Benchmarks we hit

-Reference benchmarks from production deployments of customer service automation in saas-comparable contexts.
+Reference benchmarks from production deployments of customer service automation in SaaS-comparable contexts.
 Sources noted per row.
 Your actuals are measured against the baseline captured in Discovery.

 | Metric | Industry baseline | AI-native typical | Delta |